Rasheed-Al-Qobbaj/GoldenBoy/README.md

 ## Acknowledgements

-- Thanks to Prof. Yousef Shahdeh and the Mobile Development course (COMP4310) for the guidance and support.
+- Thanks to Prof. Faisal Shehadeh and the Mobile Development course (COMP4310) for the guidance and support.